 - 1 mold for the soap silicone molds work best

-In a small bowl, mix the clay with a little bit of water and let it sit
+- In a small bowl, mix the clay with a tiny bit of water (as little as possible) and let it sit.

-Carefully pour the lye solution into the fats / oils (you should still wear your goggles and gloves) and mix carefully with a hand blender
+- Carefully pour the lye solution into the fats/ oils (you should still wear your goggles and gloves) and mix carefully with a hand blender (immersion blender).

 - Wear protective clothing (long sleeves and trousers)